-Your covering letter is equally as important as your CV, often being the first document a prospective employer sees and better demonstrating your writing skills.
-Rather than a generic letter for all prospective employers, your covering letter should be targeted towards a specific company or position, showing that you’ve researched and put some time into the application process.
+Your cover letter is equally as important as your CV, often being the first document a prospective employer sees and better demonstrating your writing skills.
+Rather than a generic letter for all prospective employers, your cover letter should be targeted towards a specific company or position, showing that you’ve researched and put some time into the application process.

-The covering letter should be set out much the same way as a standard formal letter.
+The cover letter should be set out much the same way as a standard formal letter.
 From the top:

 – Recipient’s name and address (where applicable) set to the left margin.